 Boost Customer Experience and Engagement

 Improved overall customer experience and online engagement are two compelling reasons marketer should transcribe their content.
 In fact, including podcasts on a landing page can help an online store increase its conversion rate by a whopping 80%.
 Filmed transcripts allow customers to follow along with the music as it plays, and get back to another tab to read a text.
 Similarly, some customers prefer to read over watching, and transcripts allow marketers to scan their content so that those readers can take notice.
+Having a review process where readers can share their thoughts is also a big part of the transcription process.
 Furthermore, those potential customers can share the content with friends or colleagues who may not have time to watch a filmed episode.

 Improved Site Traffic and SEO Ranking